Comprehensive Constraints on ALP Couplings from future $e^+e^-$ Colliders, Muon $g-2$, Thermal Dark Matter and Higgs Measurements: Analysis Results

 \subsection{\texorpdfstring{$e^+e^-$}-collider:}

-To estimate constraints on the couplings $g_{ij}$ in a future $e^+e^-$ environment, we consider ALP production via charged-current (\texttt{CC}) ($WW$-fusion) and neutral-current (\texttt{NC}) processes ($\gamma\gamma$, $ZZ$, or $Z\gamma$-fusion), in association with scattered $\nu_e \bar{\nu_e}$ and $e^+e^-$, respectively.
+To estimate constraints on the couplings $g_{ij}$ at a future $e^+e^-$ collider, we consider ALP production through both $t$-channel (fusion) and $s$-channel (Higgsstrahlung) processes.

+The $t$-channel ALP production follows via charged-current (\texttt{CC}) ($WW$-fusion) and neutral-current (\texttt{NC}) processes ($\gamma\gamma$, $ZZ$, or $Z\gamma$-fusion), in association with scattered $\nu_e \bar{\nu_e}$ and $e^+e^-$, respectively.
 In particular, we focus on the decay $a \to \gamma\gamma$, with the branching ratio (Br) taken as a function of $m_a$.
 In this case, individual couplings are probed by setting $g_{ii}=1$ while keeping all other couplings at zero.
 However, for $g_{Z\gamma}$, we set $g_{WW} = 0$, while keeping $g_{\gamma\gamma} \neq 0$ and $g_{ZZ} \neq 0$, so that interference between the $\gamma\gamma$, $ZZ$, and $Z\gamma$-fusion channels is taken into account.
 Note that $\text{Br}(a \to \gamma\gamma)$ is the dominant decay mode for ALP masses below $m_a < 100$~GeV~\cite{Mosala:2023sse}.
 The \texttt{CC} and \texttt{NC} signal and corresponding background events, with final states $\nu_e \tilde{\nu_e} \gamma\gamma$ and $e^+e^- \gamma\gamma$, respectively, with center-of-mass energy $\sqrt{s} = 250$~GeV, are generated using the Monte Carlo event generator package \texttt{MadGraph5}~\cite{Alwall:2011uj}.
 Further showering, fragmentation, and hadronization are performed using \texttt{Pythia8}~\cite{Sjostrand:2007gs}, while detector-level simulation is carried out with \texttt{Delphes}~\cite{deFavereau:2013fsa}, based on the proposed CEPC detector design~\cite{Chen:2017yel,CEPCStudyGroup:2023quu}.
 The factorization and normalization scales are set to dynamic scale.
 For this study, $e^\pm$ polarization is taken to be $\pm 80$\%.

 At the generation level, nominal selection criteria are imposed, with transverse momentum and rapidity cuts of $p_T^{e^\pm, \gamma} > 10$~GeV and $|\eta^{e^\pm, \gamma}| < 2.5$, respectively.
 To enhance signal sensitivity against dominant backgrounds, additional analysis-level selections are employed.
 The di-photon invariant mass is constrained within $|m_{\gamma\gamma} - m_a| < 7.5$~GeV.
 For all channels, the leading photon must satisfy $p_T^{\gamma} > 20$~GeV for $30~\mathrm{GeV} < m_a < 50~\mathrm{GeV}$, and $p_T^{\gamma} > 30$~GeV for $50~\mathrm{GeV} < m_a \leq 100~\mathrm{GeV}$.
 For the $\gamma\gamma$ and $Z\gamma$ fusion channels, forward-backward rapidity cuts on the scattered $e^\pm$ are applied: $-2.5 < \eta^{e^-} < 0$ and $0 < \eta^{e^+} < 2.5$, while for the $ZZ$ fusion channel, the selection $-1 < \eta^{e^-} < 2.5$ and $-2.5 < \eta^{e^+} < 1$ is imposed.
 In the $WW$ fusion channel, a central rapidity requirement of $-1 < \eta^{\gamma} < 1$ is used, along with a missing transverse energy threshold of $E_T^{\rm miss} > 20$~GeV.